 Cash-out refinancing might be the right answer for some property owners.
-Once you've accumulated equity in the property by continuing to pay the mortgage on time for several years, you can refinance for more than you currently owe on the property.
+Once you've accumulated equity in the property by paying the mortgage on time for several years, you can refinance for more than you owe on the property.
 The difference will be given to you in cash.
-This can come in handy if you need to pay off other debts or large expenses, whether those are credit lines, medical bills or maintenance bills for the property.
+This can come in handy if you need to pay off other debts or large expenses, whether those are credit lines, medical bills, or maintenance bills for the property.

 Once you've received the cash from refinancing, you may consider remodeling or updating your investment property.
 After all, it will perform best for potential short-term or long-term renters if it's up-to-date in appearance and structure.
-You could make aesthetic changes like repainting the interior and exterior, updating the kitchen or installing hardwood floors.
-You could also enhance the home's structural features by installing central air conditioning, new windows or even building an addition.
-Upgrading your investment property could turn it into an even more appealing investment as it may be desirable to more renters who may be willing to pay more.
+You could make aesthetic changes like repainting the interior and exterior, updating the kitchen, or installing hardwood floors.
+You could also enhance the home's structural features by installing central air conditioning, new windows, or even building an addition.
+Upgrading your investment property could turn it into an even more appealing investment by making it more desirable to renters who are willing to pay more.

-Before you refinance any property, you should do some quick analysis concerning how long it would take to break even on that transaction.
+Before you refinance any property, you should do some quick analysis on how long it would take to break even on that transaction.
 First, look into refinancing rates.
-You'll want to be sure that your investment property refinance rates are lower now than they were when you initially made the purchase.
+You'll want to be sure your investment property refinance rates are lower now than when you initially made the purchase.